Subtitle Export Comparison: Transcribe.so vs CapCut, Descript, VEED & More

 This is the real differentiator.
 After generating subtitles, Transcribe.so also gives you:

-• Semantic search across your entire transcript library using 3072-dimensional embeddings
+• Semantic search across your entire transcript library using 2048-dimensional Qwen3 embeddings

 • AI Q&A with citations — ask questions about your content and get answers with exact timestamp references

-• Auto-generated chapters and topics — your content automatically structured into a navigable table of contents
+• Auto-generated chapters and sections — your content automatically structured into a navigable table of contents

 • Speaker identification — know who said what, with speaker labels in your subtitle exports